baotran01/Skipli-SMS-Verification-Web-App/README.md

 Set up Firebase
 ```
 Create Firebase account on Firebase website
+Create an 'util' folder inside src folder of frontend directory
-Create a firebase.js file in frontend src directory.
-In there copy the starting code of Firebase with your credentials to initialize.
+Create a firebase.js file in the util folder.
+In there copy the starting code of Firebase with your credentials to initialize (Which can be found on Firebase Website)

+import firebase from 'firebase';

+const firebaseConfig = {
+    apiKey: "your_key",
+    authDomain: "your_key",
+    databaseURL: "your_key",
+    projectId: "your_key",
+    storageBucket: "your_key",
+    messagingSenderId: "your_key",
+    appId: "your_key"
+  };
+  // Initialize Firebase
+  firebase.initializeApp(firebaseConfig);

+export default firebase;

 ```

 Set up Twilio